williamtroup/Heat.js/RECENT_CHANGES.md

 #### **Fixes:**
 - Fixed a fault that caused some of the export dates to have missing parts of the dates.
 - Fixed a fault that caused no data to show for some views when the binding option "startMonth" is set.
-- Fixed the events "onMapDayDblClick" (renamed from "onDayDblClick"), "onWeekDayDblClick", and "onStatisticDblClick" not being set against the right event handler.
+- Fixed the events "onMapDayDblClick" (renamed from "onDayDblClick"), "onWeekDayDblClick", and "onColorRangeDblClick" not being set against the right event handler.
 - Fixed a fault that caused the public API function "export()" to use the wrong file extension when using a type other than the default.
 - Fixed a fault that caused the public API function "export()" to use the wrong mime type when exporting to a format other than the default.
 - Fixed a fault that would cause the tooltips to remain visible when switching to another window / tab.
 - Fixed a fault that would cause the chart view to show a very small area when using larger numbers.
-- Fixed a fault that caused some of the color ranges not to appear in the "Statistics" view when only larger numbers are used.
+- Fixed a fault that caused some of the color ranges not to appear in the "Color Ranges" view when only larger numbers are used.
 - Fixed various spelling mistakes throughout the code.
 - Fixed a fault that allowed invalid numbers to be used for the binding option "startMonth", which caused some weird display issues.
 - Fixed a fault that caused the disabled background to appear over the rounded border corners.